tskit-dev/tstrait/docs/quickstart.md

 ## Example

 In the following example, we will be using {ref}`msprime <msprime:sec_intro>` to simulate genetic information of 2000 individuals with 1Mb chromosome by using human-like parameters for mutation and recombination rate.
 We will then be using **tstrait** to simulate quantitative traits of those simulated individuals, assuming that there are 1000 causal sites.
-We will be setting a trait model {class}`.TraitModelAllele`, and simulating quantitative traits of individuals in {func}`.sim_phenotype`.
+We will be setting a trait model {class}`.TraitModelAlleleFrequency`, and simulating quantitative traits of individuals in {func}`.sim_phenotype`.
 Afterwards, the results will be visualized by using [matplotlib](https://matplotlib.org/) package.

 ```{code-cell} ipython3
 import msprime